 A. Our faculty employ theoretical, case study, applied and practical teaching methods throughout the curriculum.
 The teaching method used in a class is the choice of the individual professor.
 Most courses will combine these methods.
 Students are expected to participate and contribute to class and team discussions.

 A. Student organizations host various activities throughout the year.
 You will be notified of these through the GPO weekly email and/or postings around the Jacobs Management Center and the Alfiero Center.
 Contact the sponsoring student organization for details.

 A. While computer ownership is not mandatory for admission and computers are available through the university’s public computing sites, we strongly recommend that every incoming MBA student have a personal computer.

 A. Work experience is defined as full-time employment after completing a bachelor's degree.
 While co-op, internship and part-time work experience is valuable to your application and in the MBA classroom, AACSB reporting standards require us to report post-bachelor's work experience.

-A. Yes, we believe military experience is valuable and encourage former military personnel to apply to our program, as they have proven leadership and interpersonal skills.
-As noted above, we can only report experience post-bachelor's, however, military experience completed before finishing your degree will positively impact your application and is often viewed favorably by employers.
+A. Yes, we believe military experience is valuable and encourage military personnel to apply to our program, as they have proven leadership and interpersonal skills.
+Military experience completed before finishing your degree will positively impact your application and is often viewed favorably by employers.

 A. Yes.
-Our Career Resource Center (CRC) and Internships and Experiential Learning Office (IEL) work together to develop internship opportunities for UB MBA students.
-Both programs share the online BizLink recruiting system.
+Our Career Resource Center and Internships and Experiential Learning Office work together to develop internship opportunities for UB MBA students.
+Both offices share the online BizLink recruiting system.
 They maintain and continue to grow the list of companies that recruit at UB.
-Their goal is to not only help you get an internship and full-time job, but to ensure that you graduate with the skills to successfully search for positions throughout your career.
+Their goal is to help you get an internship and full-time job, and ensure you graduate with the skills to successfully search for positions throughout your career.

-A. A list of companies who have recruited UB School of Management students can be found here.
+A. The Career Resource Center publishes a list of companies who have recruited UB School of Management students.